 How big does an en suite need to be?

 The essential elements in an en suite are a shower, basin, mirror, towel rail, WC and lighting.
-If the layout is well planned, you could have an en suite with minimum dimensions around 150x130cm.
+If the layout is well planned, you could have an en suite with minimum dimensions around 150cm x 130cm.
 Appointing a bathroom designer will help you make the most of the space.

 If space is tight, choose space-saving sanitaryware such as a corner basin, corner shower, or even a toilet with integrated sink.
 Don't go too small though – the smallest size for a useable shower is an 80cm quadrant.
 Anything smaller than this is not going to provide an enjoyable showering experience.

-Adding an en suite bathroom rarely requires a planning permission if the work is happening in an existing house.
+Adding an en suite bathroom should not require planning permission if the work is happening in an existing house.
 If you plan on adding a bathroom to a listed building, then planning permission is essential, as you will be altering the internal fabric of the building.